 a) Non-UCR Block Grant and State funds are managed by the LME-MCOs.
 They subcontract with providers who carry out the Block Grant treatment and prevention goals required by the Federal government and specified in the approved NC Block Grant Assessment and Plan, along with services funded by the NC General Assembly according to policies set by NC DMH/DD/SAS.
 Each LME-MCO is responsible for monitoring Non-UCR Block Grant expenditures throughout the fiscal year, both fiscally and programmatically.
-The State

-- Services Committee, reviews the NonUCR Expenditure Overview report, which summarizes expenditures by LME-MCO and Account, periodically for overall and LME-MCO specific earnings year-to-date relative to budgets.
-Financial Operations also tracks these expenditures regularly for utilization review. - b) UCR Block Grant expenditures are monitored periodically by the NC DMH/DD/SAS State Services Committee.
+The State b) UCR Block Grant expenditures are monitored periodically by the NC DMH/DD/SAS State Services Committee.
 The committee reviews a summary report which shows YTD expenditures by Block Grant UCR account.
 This report displays the earnings relative to the budget for each LME-MCO and for each account as a whole.
 The Committee identifies earnings issues and recommends transfers of funds as appropriate.
 Each LME-MCO is expected to monitor Block Grant earnings on at least a monthly basis and take remedial actions at the local level to ensure funds are drawn down appropriately throughout the fiscal year.